 RAND/UCLA Appropriateness Method

-The User's Manual presents step-by-step guidelines for conceptualizing, designing, and carrying out a study of the appropriateness of medical or surgical procedures, using the RAND appropriateness method.
+This manual presents step-by-step guidelines for conceptualising, designing, and carrying out a study of the appropriateness of medical or surgical procedures (for either diagnosis or treatment) using the RAND/UCLA Appropriateness Method.

 Annotated bibliography (through 1999) which gives an overview of articles published or brought to attention that are directly or indirectly related to the RAND Appropriateness Method for measuring the appropriateness of medical care.